Graduating seniors pursuing service careers

 Q: I graduated or will graduate early.
 Am I eligible to apply?

-In most cases, you are not eligible, as the winner must commit to being on campus or be enrolled in full-time virtual study during senior year to participate in award-related activities, including attendance at the year-end awards dinner.
+In most cases, you are not eligible, as the winner must commit to being on campus or be enrolled in full-time study during senior year to participate in award-related activities, including attendance at the year-end awards event.
 If you are otherwise eligible and have remained on campus as a grad student or are otherwise living and working at Cornell, you are eligible.
 Your application should provide full details of your situation.

-Q: Owing to study abroad or other approved absence from the University, I will graduate a semester after the rest of my class.
+Q: Owing to study abroad or other approved absence from the university, I will graduate a semester after the rest of my class.
 Am I eligible to apply?

 That depends on when your absence took place.
 As long as you are considered a member of this year’s graduating class when you graduate, and as long as you conform to the university’s requirements for enrolled but off-campus students, the on-campus presence requirements during senior year as set forth above, you are eligible.
 Your application should include a description of your activities during your absence from campus.